ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Password Policy.md

-## How UltraSeedbox Stores Passwords
+## How Ultraseedbox Stores Passwords

-UltraSeedbox uses trusted software platforms, allowing you to have the best possible experience.
+Ultraseedbox uses trusted software platforms, allowing you to have the best possible experience.
 Here, we describe the platforms used to power our services and how each platform manages the passwords stored.
 Please note that most of the passwords stored on our servers are encrypted and hashed using various secure algorithms.

-### myUltraSeedbox (WHMCS)
+### myUltraseedbox (WHMCS)

 Ultraseedbox uses WHMCS for managing sales, provisioning of seedbox slots, email dissemination, service announcements, and payment.
 It uses industry-leading security standards to encrypt and secure your information stored on our servers.
 The password stored on our servers is hashed using Bcrypt.

-### UltraSeedbox Control Panel (Django)
+### Ultraseedbox Control Panel (Django)

-UltraSeedbox uses Django to power the UltraSeedbox Control Panel.
-It provides a one-stop panel to manage your UltraSeedbox slot by managing your applications and passwords.
+Ultraseedbox uses Django to power the Ultraseedbox Control Panel.
+It provides a one-stop panel to manage your Ultraseedbox slot by managing your applications and passwords.
 It also gives the user a quick overview of your slot.

 ### UCP login password